Tackles stand out at Seahawks rookie minicamp, setting up interesting position battles on the offensive line

-RENTON — Asked what stood out after the Seahawks completed their three-day rookie minicamp Sunday, coach Pete Carroll began with the two first-year players who may be the most important in 2022 — offensive tackles Charles Cross and Abraham Lucas.
+RENTON, Wash. — Asked what stood out after the Seahawks completed their three-day rookie minicamp on Sunday, May 8, 2022, coach Pete Carroll began with the two first-year players who may be the most important in 2022 — offensive tackles Charles Cross and Abraham Lucas.

 “The tackles jump out right off the bat,’’ Carroll said.
 “Both guys look well-equipped physically, they look like they can move like we would hope they can move.
 They’re both bright kids and will pick up their stuff.
 So the process is underway.
 I was really fired up about that.’’